jyojay/Crowdfunding_ETL/README.md

 - Open Jupyter Notebook, type 'Jupyter Notebook'

 ## Installing
-In order to perform Part 3 this project, install PostgreSQL & pgAdmin:
+Installation PostgreSQL & pgAdmin:

-In your browser, go to Download PostgreSQLLinks: https://www.enterprisedb.com/downloads/postgres-postgresql-downloads.
+ - In your browser, go to Download PostgreSQLLinks: https://www.enterprisedb.com/downloads/postgres-postgresql-downloads.
-Select the download option for your operating system and the latest version 14.x of PostgreSQL.
+ - Select the download option for your operating system and the latest version 14.x of PostgreSQL.
-After downloading the latest version of PostgreSQL 14.x, double-click the postgresql-14.7-2-windows-x64.exe file.
+ - After downloading the latest version of PostgreSQL 14.x, double-click the postgresql-14.7-2-windows-x64.exe file.
 Note: The exact file version may be slightly different.
-Go through the Setup Wizard and install PostgreSQL.
+ - Go through the Setup Wizard and install PostgreSQL.
 Keep the default location C:\Program Files\PostgreSQL\14.
-Select the components to be installed.
+ - Select the components to be installed.
 Uncheck the option to install Stack Builder.
-Add your data directory.
+ - Add your data directory.
 Keep the default location C:\Program Files\PostgreSQL\14\data.
-Enter postgres as the password.
+ - Enter postgres as the password.
 Be sure to record this password for future use.
-Keep the default port as 5432.
+ - Keep the default port as 5432.
 In the Advanced Options, set the locale as [Default locale].
-The final screen will be the Pre Installation Summary.
+ - The final screen will be the Pre Installation Summary.
-When you are done, the Postgres 14 folder can be accessed from the Start menu of your computer.
+ - When you are done, the Postgres 14 folder can be accessed from the Start menu of your computer.
-This folder contains the pgAdmin 4 application.
+ - This folder contains the pgAdmin 4 application.
-To confirm the installation, start pgAdmin (this will open in a new browser window).
+ - To confirm the installation, start pgAdmin (this will open in a new browser window).
 Connect to the default server by clicking on it and entering the password if prompted.

-install psycopg2: after activating dev environment in Anaconda Prompt (see Getting Started above), type: "pip install psycopg2"
+Installation psycopg2: after activating dev environment in Anaconda Prompt (see Getting Started above), type: "pip install psycopg2"

 ## Usage
 A step by step series of examples that tell you how to get a development env running.